 Nick is also currently pursuing a Masters of Public Health degree to continue his work with marginalized groups in health care.
 In Nick’s personal time, he enjoys live music, cultivating his own green thumb, and new bowties for his cat Porkchop.

 Willow Rosen (they/them) has been working for well over a decade in the field of reproductive health care and family building.
 Their work has taken the form of birth support, abortion support, sexual health and childbirth education, and professional trainings.
-In this latest role at Planned Parenthood of the St. Louis Region and Southwest Missouri they are excited to work as the Education Coordinator and an enthusiastic member of the TRANSforming Community, TRANSforming Care team.
+In this latest role at Planned Parenthood of the St. Louis Region and Southwest Missouri they are excited to work as the Education & Care Support Specialist and an enthusiastic member of the TRANSforming Community, TRANSforming Care team.
 While their experience in creating curricula will come in handy, their passion and commitment to expanding available resources and education for the gender expansive community is what guides their work.

 Ashton Otte (she/her/hers) is the Patient Navigator for TRANSforming Community, TRANSforming Care.
 Born in St. Louis, Ashton has a strong passion for activism and building equity.
 As a trans woman, she’s been involved in the queer community for some time and is invested in the ways we can help our community overcome the barriers to health care and more.